 Fifty years ago, Russell Morris became the first Australian artist to score consecutive number one singles with his first two releases.
 ‘The Real Thing’, which is one of the classic psychedelic singles of the 1960s, and ‘Part Three Into Paper Walls’ both reached the top spot on the ARIA Chart, and what followed was one of the most remarkable stories in contemporary Australian music.

 Fast forward to October 2012, Russell Morris began a trilogy of albums, each with a theme of Australian stories.

-The first album released was Sharkmouth.
-Sharkmouth was all about the urban back blocks and the characters that inhabited them.
-Mostly based around the depression years and a bit either side.
-Set out to paint a landscape of how many people must have felt in those times around the early 1900’s.
-Sharkmouth went on to be the highest selling Australian album of 2013, picking up an ARIA Award for best Blues and Roots, reaching number 1 in the charts and surpassing Platinum sales.
+The first album released was Sharkmouth, which went on to be the highest selling Australian album of 2013, picking up an ARIA Award for best Blues and Roots, reaching number 1 in the charts and surpassing Platinum sales.
 A very unexpected but welcomed success.

-The following album was Van Diemen’s Land which had a focus on larger events rather than individuals, from the prison ships that began Australia as a penal settlement to the union strikes, the First and Second World Wars as well as paddle steamers on the Murray River.
-Van Diemen’s Land was nominated for Best Blues and Roots at the 2014 ARIA Awards, certified Gold sales and was the highest charting album of Russell’s 50 year career to date debuting at No.4 on the overall ARIA Charts.
+The following album, Van Diemen’s Land, was nominated for Best Blues and Roots at the 2014 ARIA Awards, won best Australian Blues Album 2015, and was the highest charting album of Russell’s 50 year career to date debuting at No.4 on the overall ARIA Charts.